 Once you can clearly see this resistance and have identified the biggest sources of resistance, you can determine the steps necessary to increase buy-in.

 3. To Determine a Stakeholder Engagement Strategy

-A stakeholder analysis can help you design an engagement strategy to ensure stakeholders are participating in the project as required.
+Analyzing stakeholders can help you develop an engagement strategy to get key stakeholders involved in the project.

-The success of your project hinges on the attitude and actions of each individual who is impacted by organizational change.
-These people will either champion the change, or they will rally against it.
-They will either readily embrace new processes and technology, or they will perform workarounds.
+Your project success hinges on the attitude and actions of each individual who is impacted by the change.
+These people might champion the change, or they might rally against it, refusing to embrace the new enterprise software.